 The best backpacking packs

 Here’s our list of the best backpacking packs.
-We’ve looked some of the best backpacks for both men & women with bags featuring from the likes of Sierra Designs, Gregory, Mountain Laurel Designs and more.
-To find out more about each pack, please see their full reviews.
+We’ve looked some of the best backpacks for both men and women with bags featuring from the likes of Sierra Designs, Gregory, Mountain Laurel Designs and more.
+To find out more about each pack, please see our testers’ full reviews.

 Sierra Designs Flex Capacitor 40-60L